Werbung ausblenden

 o om / on

-When trying to produce a nasal vowel, it probably is easier to first voice a normal vowel and then to change it into a nasal sound.
-We are of the opinion that it is not impossible to learn a new sound, even though it might not be used in one's mothertongue.
+When trying to produce a nasal vowel, try first to voice a normal vowel and to then change it into a nasal sound.
+We are of the opinion that it is not impossible to learn a new sound, even though it might not be used in one's mother tongue.

 Try to repeat the following: